mpkondrashin/qcontain/README.md

 ### Restore from the quarantine
 Restore from the quarantine of the Trend Micro Server Protect will not work.

-To restore file from the quarantine, you need to decrypt it to folder excluded from antimalware scanning.
-Or restored to Server Protect quarantine folder, but after stopping QContain service.
+To restore file from the quarantine, you need to decrypt it to folder excluded from antimalware scanning or restored to Server Protect quarantine folder, but after stopping QContain service.